cccbr/runningatower/content/docs/bellchamber/_index.md

 ![Wooden clapper tie](tie_solid_350.jpg)

+*Figure 4: Wooden clapper tie*

-The above is a wooden tie that holds the clapper in the middle of the bell.
+A wooden tie holds the clapper in the middle of the bell.

 ![Rope clapper tie](tie_rope1_350.JPG) ![](tie_rope_2.JPG)

+*Figure 5 (left): Rope tie showing fastening to headstock.
+Figure 6 (right): Rope tie showing attachment to clapper*

-The above shows a rope used to tie the clapper It may be preferred to tie the clapper on the hand stroke side so as not to be fine-set for teaching basic bell handling.
-It may be preferred to tie the clapper centrally if the main objective is simulator work.
+A rope may be used to tie the clapper.
+It may be preferred to tie the clapper on the hand stroke side for teaching basic bell handling so as not to be fine-set.
+It may be preferred to tie the clapper centrally when the main objective is simulator work.

 ![Art design](art_350.jpg)

+*Figure 7: ART style tie*

 ***[ART](../glossary/#art)*** recommend a tie based around an old cycle inner tube.